sugarlabs/sugar-docs/contributing.md

     git remote add upstream https://github.com/sugarlabs/sugar.git
     git fetch upstream

-### Sending a pull-request
+### Branching

 Create one branch per topic

-    git checkout -b topic1
+    git checkout -b NAME

 Make one or more commits and push the branch

-    git push origin topic1
+    git push origin NAME

+Your branch NAME can be anything, other than master.
+The scope is your forked repository.
+The branch name will be shown on pull-requests.

+### Sending a pull-request

-Submit a pull request for the branch.
+Submit a pull-request for the branch.
 Navigate to your repository page in GitHub, switch to the branch you made, and then press the **Pull Request** button.

 After that, the review process will happen in the pull-request page on GitHub.